BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 Add to pure heart is your dojo the point about even having a period of time where you had the pure heart will help you immensely in the future.
 In part because you know you can get back to it in part because you know you did it you went through it and did it and you're capable of it, and in part because it's just kind of a mental and emotional positive space you can always go to.

 TODO: image of coal miners/miners: https://en.wikipedia.org/wiki/File:FIRST_SHIFT_OF_MINERS_AT_THE_VIRGINIA-POCAHONTAS_COAL_COMPANY_MINE_%5E4_NEAR_RICHLANDS,_VIRGINIA,_LEAVING_THE_ELEVATOR...._-_NARA_-_556393_tweaked.jpg

+TODO: the pure heart times in one's life serve as a refuge to which to return mentally.
+It's said that what doesn't kill you makes you stronger, but that's not actually true.
+What doesn't kill you makes you weaker.
+It leaves pain in your memory.
+It's the good times, the experiences in tune with your real self, that are good and that make you stronger.
+They have a strengthening effect for the rest of your life.

 http://shiseiryu.eu/?page_id=1790#1589320616170-cccf5d17-d65e
 http://ndbkk.shiseiryu.eu/index.php/jikishin-dojo/